 I am an inTer-aCtive artist, Transmedia writer and poet, making interactive theatre and site-specific Installation.
-My recent work is immersive exploring the juxtaposition and conflicts of new technologies with the ‘natural world’, utilising film, text, animation, photography, augmented reality and the Web.
+My recent work is immersive, exploring the juxtaposition and conflicts of new technologies with the ‘natural world’, utilising augmented reality, text, video, photography, animation and the Web.

-I recently worked on Tales from the Towpath, an immersive literature experience for Manchester Literature Festival exploring the role of the Manchester’s waterways, in collaboration with Helen Varley Jamieson, Michelle Green and Sarah Hymas.
+In 2014 I worked on Tales from the Towpath, an immersive literature experience for Manchester Literature Festival exploring the role of the Manchester’s waterways, in collaboration with Helen Varley Jamieson, Michelle Green and Sarah Hymas.
 Tales from the Towpath was shortlisted for the 2014 New Media Writing Prize.

-I am interested in the application of social permaculture in my art practice to interrogate the areas of seed sovereignty and world water scarcity.
-This year I worked as Creative Producer with Metaceptive on Footprint Modulation, an exhibition of art and interventions exploring climate change, global justice and human displacement.
+I am interested in the application of social permaculture in my art practice to interrogate the areas of seed sovereignty and world water scarcity, some recent projects include working as Creative Producer with Metaceptive on Footprint Modulation, an exhibition of art and interventions exploring climate change, global justice and human displacement.
 I also collaborated with artist Àgata Alcañiz on Tearing Stuff Apart, a participatory arts and science collaborating discovering the stories behind everyday products.

 My work has been exhibited on canals, in public gardens, theatres, galleries and on television.